A first Vertex Attribute 🟒¢

 I recommend you have a look at all the fields of the WGPULimits structure in webgpu.h so that you know when to add something to the required limits.

-For now we hard-code the value of the vertex buffer in the C++ source:
+Back to our vertex position attribute: for now we hard-code the values of the vertex buffer in the C++ source:

 // There are 2 floats per vertex, one for x and one for y.